-Justin’s Lee’s Torn in my opinion is nothing short of brilliant.
-It combines autobiography, history, culture, and faith to address the schism between the gay community and the Christian community in a very personable way.
+Justin’s Lee’s captivating book Torncombines autobiography, history, culture, and faith to address the schism between the gay community and the Christian community in a very personable way.

 The book begins by following self-proclaimed “God Boy” Justin through his teen years as he slowly discovers he is a gay man.
-As a faithful, prayer Christian and a gay man, Justine is in a “unique position to bring peace and change minds”.
-This book is an insightful read for Christian readers, gay readers, and especially gay Christian readers struggling with their “torn” identities.
+As a faithful, prayer Christian and a gay man, Justin finds himself in a “unique position to bring peace”.
+I found this book to be an insightful read for Christian readers, gay readers, and especially gay Christian readers struggling with their “torn” identities.

 Lee provides a welcoming space where all viewpoints (even ones that differ from his own) can be heard, respected, and even celebrated.
 The book addresses several topics, including the following: